volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 - From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded

 Last changes

+October 7th
+- new work in case of software mixer or No mixer - seems to work ;-)
+- mod in volspotconnect.service (set user as root) (useful for a next release suppporting RPI 1 and ZERO !)
+-

 October 3rd